 You can see many Olympians wearing Adidas Adipower boxing boots.
 Past Olympians like Erislandy Lara and Errol Spence Jr. seem to enjoy their pair.
 And some professional fighters like Kell Brook even sport them occasionally.
 If you are thinking about purchasing a pair, or just want to know more about them, this review will be useful.

 About the Shoes:

-Released in 2012, Adidas’ Adipower Boxing boots are not as popular as some of the other big-name boxing boots (Reebok’s Boxing Boot or Nike’s KO Boots), although they are just as (or more) expensive at around $200.
+Released in 2012, Adidas’ Adipower Boxing boots are not as popular as some of the other big-name boxing boots (Reebok’s Boxing Shoes or Nike’s KO Boxing Shoes), although they are just as (or more) expensive at around $200.
 They seem to be a popular choice among Olympians past and present as they were released as the Olympics’ boxing boot.
 Adidas does not offer the boots on their website, so they must be purchased indirectly.

 What Others Say:

 Popular reviewer Fit2box offers his review on the red versions and also on the black versions.
 He comments “these are very practical as well as stylish boots” and that he would definitely buy himself another pair.
 He says “[the sole is] pretty flexible…so good to actually wear and be in the ring with.”
 He concludes “they are a very, very nice boot.” and that they look even better worn.